-Problem gambling is any gambling, betting or wagering that causes family, financial, legal, emotional or other problems for the gambler, their family or others.
-Gambling problems can be mild or quite severe and can worsen over time.
+Problem gambling is any gambling, betting or wagering that causes family, financial, legal, emotional or other problems for the individual, their family or others.
+Gambling problems can be mild, or quite severe, and can worsen over time.

 Source: National Council on Problem Gambling